KillrVideo/killrvideo.github.io/src/site/docs/development/generating-sample-data.md

   # The sample data generator
   generator:
-    image: killrvideo/killrvideo-generator:1.2.1
+    image: killrvideo/killrvideo-generator:3.0.1
     depends_on:
-    - dse
-    - etcd
+    - backend
-    environment:
-      KILLRVIDEO_ETCD: "etcd:2379"
 ```

 This creates and starts an instance of the [KillrVideo Sample Data Generator][killrvideo-generator]
 application in Docker.
-This application listens for your services to become available and when
+This application listens for your services to become available (as `backend`)
-they do, it calls your services to add sample users, videos, comments, and more to the site.
+and when they do, it calls your services to add sample users, videos, comments, and more to the site.

 ## Starting and Stopping the Generator